 Design Issues for SaaS Product

 For every type of web design, there are definite dos and don’ts.
 UI design for SaaS is not an exception.
-One of the biggest challenges for SaaS interface design is incorporating new features, and deciding which ones are worth keeping.
+One of the biggest challenges for SaaS interface design, UI design company is facing, is incorporating new features, and deciding which ones are worth keeping.

 First of all, you need to figure out whether the new component you’re considering is making the product more interesting or targeting the audience you’re catering to.
 Then you should think about whether it’s making your product more complicated.
 You probably have the main goal for your design – does the new feature add new goals or strengthen the existing one?

 You also have to think about yourself.
 Does this new detail make your life more difficult?
 How does it affect management and maintenance?
 Does it make your product more expensive?
 If so, you should carefully balance it out with the value that it adds to the SaaS interface design.